Lily-Gebhart/Lily-Gebhart.github.io/_posts/2025-07-03-grad-school.md

 ---

-Hi there!
-I’ve been excited to write this post since I completed the grad school application cycle this past April.
-I want to focus more on my personal experience here, as I know the application process is highly individual and dependent on your own unique experiences in undergrad (and what you want for your PhD)!
-But, I’ve also tried to add in some advice and online resources based on what I researched and observed when applying.
-My hope is that by sharing my experience with the PhD application process for neuroscience & psychology, I can help you understand what the process looks and feels like, and to help you know what to expect, as I know it can seem overwhelming!
+Hello!
+I’ve been excited to write this post ever since I completed the PhD application cycle in Spring 2025.
+When I was applying to graduate school last year, I read countless blog posts and I've been eager to give back to the grad application community by describing my own experience.
+My hope is that by sharing my experience with the PhD application process for neuroscience & psychology, I can help you understand what the process looks and feels like and to help you know what to expect, as I know it can seem overwhelming!

 I also know having access to sample essays and CVs was a great help to me when applying (I looked at far too many), so I’ve made my materials for Stanford University available [here](https://docs.google.com/document/d/1Q_OD-fWvD319eUio81-brQuH5VcjBBLMDwnCfMJ5Agk/edit?usp=sharing).

 I also intend this post to be a living document, so if you have any comments or questions, feel free to send me an email at gebhart[at]stanford.edu and I’ll update accordingly!

 ________________________________
-# Notes

-### August 8th:

-I’ll be slowly adding to this post as this year’s application cycle progresses but feel free to send along any questions you have in the meantime.

-### November 12th:
-A little later than I anticipated, but I've updated this post with my thoughts on applications!

-### November 26th:
-All done!
-Feel free to reach out if there's any more you want to hear about.

-________________________________
 # A Little Bit About My Background

 My research experience in undergrad was pretty nonlinear.
 I started in physics, then moved to computer science, math, experimental psychology, and finally computational neuroscience.
 I had several reasons for doing this:
-- I thought I wanted to be a doctor until senior year of highschool, where in a medical internship I discovered I really didn’t like working in medicine.
-Coming into college, I wanted to try out research as an alternative but didn’t know exactly what I wanted to research.
-So, I thought I would try out everything that piqued my interest.
+- I thought I wanted to be a doctor until my senior year of highschool, where in a medical internship I discovered I really didn’t like working in medicine.
+Coming into college, I wanted to try out academic research but didn't know exactly what I should study.
+So, I thought I would try out everything that piqued my interest!
 - I thought it would be useful to have a broad background to draw from if I ended up wanting to be a researcher.
 - My research interests changed over the course of undergrad.
 I entered wanting to major in math and physics, and eventually dropped the physics for cognitive science.
-I’ve always been interested in cognition and realized that studying it from a mathematical/physics-informed perspective is pretty cool, in my opinion!
+I’ve always been interested in cognition and realized that studying it from a mathematical/physics-informed perspective is pretty cool!
 But my perspective and interests have shifted a bit from even that.

 I had a few areas I would be willing to complete my PhD in which made it both easy and difficult to apply.
 It maybe could have helped if I waited a year to apply and tried to find a lab to work in for a year post-grad.
 But at the time, I felt ready and had several reasons for applying immediately after undergrad:
 - I love research